 Why Rent Reporting Is a Pathway to Good Credit

 EDITOR’S NOTE: This is the first in a series of blog posts published by Prosperity Now’s Affordable Housing team about rent reporting: the monthly reporting of tenant rent payments to at least one of the major consumer credit bureaus for inclusion on consumer credit reports.
-This gives individuals with poor or no credit an opportunity to build up their credit without taking on additional debt, applying for a new product or making another monthly payment.
 This post was provided by Credit Builders Alliance, which provide nonprofits with both the ability and critical technical assistance to report loan data to the Credit Reporting Agencies so that individuals and families can build credit histories.

 During a recent visit to a new affordable housing building in Utah, I was alarmed that the tenant screening process made living there less affordable.
 Applicants are rejected if they either have no credit history (often called “credit invisible”) or credit history that is too thin to be scored.
 If an applicant has a low credit score but is accepted, an extra $300 is added to their security deposit.
 According to the property managers, 78 percent of their tenants were charged an increased security deposit due to their credit score.